uestla/Sparse-Matrix/README.md

 Make sure your type implements:

-* empty constructor (so that empty matrix can be created)
+* empty constructor (which represents the zero value)
 * copying constructor
 * comparison `operator ==` so that it is possible to tell whether a value is zero-ish
 * adding `operator +`